The Haunting of M. Night Shyamalan

 What makes The Village so fascinating — and so unfairly maligned — is that it’s the closest Shyamalan ever came to saying the quiet part out loud: that most monsters are man-made, and the rest we invent to justify the walls we build.
 It’s beautiful.
 It’s eerie.
 It’s tender.
 And yes, the twist annoyed people, but so do taxes and they still matter.

 Then comes Lady in the Water, which critics treated like a public meltdown.
-It isn’t, but it is Shyamalan at his most exposed — the fable, the mythology, the earnestness turned up to eleven.
+It isn’t — but it is Shyamalan at his most exposed.
+The fable, the mythology, the earnestness turned up to eleven.
 It’s the cinematic equivalent of handing someone your diary and hoping they won’t laugh.
-Of course, Hollywood laughed.
+Hollywood laughed.
 Loudly.

 Every haunting eventually reaches the point where the house has been stripped bare, the lights are out, and the protagonist is left wandering through their own ruins.
-That’s where Shyamalan is by the early 2010s — a once-anointed wunderkind now reduced to a ghost story told at industry dinners.
+That’s Shyamalan by the early 2010s — a once-anointed wunderkind reduced to a ghost story told at industry dinners.

 And then, quietly, he reappears.

-Then comes Split, the film that reminds everyone what he’s capable of when the noise fades and the budget isn’t breathing down his neck.
-James McAvoy devours the role with such chaotic commitment it borders on performance art; Anya Taylor-Joy grounds the whole thing with those haunted, steady eyes she seems to have been born with.
-It’s tense, atmospheric, tragic — pure Shyamalan, but sharpened.
+Then comes Split — the film that reminds everyone what he’s capable of when the noise fades.
+James McAvoy devours the role with such chaotic commitment it borders on performance art.
+Anya Taylor-Joy grounds the whole thing with those haunted, steady eyes she seems to have been born with.
+It’s tense, atmospheric, tragic — pure Shyamalan, but sharpened to a point.

-The twist isn’t even the twist.
-It’s the reveal — that this strange, intimate thriller is secretly tethered to Unbreakable, a connection no one saw coming.
+And then the twist — except it isn’t the twist.
+It’s the reveal: that this strange, intimate thriller has been secretly tethered to Unbreakable all along.
+A film audiences had slowly, quietly decided was a misunderstood masterpiece.
+Nobody saw the connection coming.
+And when it lands, it lands like a door swinging open in a room you’d forgotten existed.
 It isn’t nostalgia.
-It’s reclamation.
-A reminder that even after a decade in the wilderness, he still knows exactly where his ghosts live.
+It’s reclamation — a reminder that even after a decade in the wilderness, he still knows exactly where his ghosts live.

 Every haunting eventually reaches the confrontation — the moment the thing in the walls steps forward and asks what, exactly, you think you’re running from.
 For Shyamalan, that moment is Glass.

 Then comes Trap — a thriller that leans into his love of odd structure and big risk.
-It’s playful, confident, and deeply strange in a way that feels intentional, not accidental.
-You can sense the shift: this is a filmmaker who has survived the cult worship, the backlash, the exile, the resurrection.
-A man who understands the monster in the room because he built it — and now knows how to feed it without letting it eat him whole.
+Playful, confident, and deeply strange in a way that feels intentional rather than accidental.
+This is a filmmaker who has survived the cult worship, the backlash, the exile, the resurrection.
+A man who now understands the monster in the room because he built it — and knows how to feed it without letting it eat him whole.

 This era isn’t about proving anything.
 It’s about ownership.
 Shyamalan, at last, directing like the house is finally his again.